Quantifying Excess Power from Radio Frequency Interference in Epoch of Reionization Measurements: Results

 \subsection{Theoretical Results for RFI Power Spectra}

 We specifically consider power spectra from sources with the following frequency dependences: flat broadband, a single DTV channel, two simultaneous frequency-adjacent DTV channels (both received from the same position e.g. from an aircraft reflection), and a narrowband source.
 A flat, broadband source emulates an astrophysical foreground source so that there is a baseline contamination level to which we can compare that afforded by band-limited RFI.
-For all sources, we numerically evaluate the integral in equation \ref{eq:PS_num}, using a Blackman-Harris tapering function.
-The results for a collection of 1 Jy zenith sources are shown in figure \ref{fig:freq_to_power_BH}.
+For all sources, we numerically evaluate the integral in equation \ref{eq:PS_num}, with and without a Blackman-Harris tapering function.
+The results for a collection of 1 Jy sources at phase tracking center are shown in Figure \ref{fig:freq_to_power_BH}.
 We used the same observing band as was used in the final limit in \citet{Barry2019b}, centered on redshift 7 for the 21-cm line.
-Of striking significance is that the RFI sources universally provide dramatic contamination in the higher order line-of-sight modes in the power spectrum compared to the flat-spectrum (foreground) source.
+Of striking significance is that the RFI sources universally provide dramatic contamination in the higher order line-of-sight modes in the power spectrum compared to the flat-spectrum (foreground) source due to sharp spectral cutoffs within the observing band.

+As mentioned in \S\ref{sec:formal_intro}, a frequency tapering function is typically employed to reduce power leakage of foregrounds into the EoR window, thus boosting the dynamic range of the measurement.
+The desired effect is shown in Figure \ref{fig:freq_to_power_BH}, where the flat-spectrum source, which resembles an astrophysical foreground, displays a sharp falloff at higher $k_\parallel$ relative to its unwindowed power.
+This effect occurs because the tapering function smoothly approaches zero at the boundaries of the observing band, eliminating sharp spectral cutoffs for this source \citep{Harris1978}.